Town Hall - New York City (1933 Postcard)

 Lynnwood Farnam at Town Hall

-An article in The New York Times on December 29, 1922, announced that "James Speyer had donated an organ as a memorial to Mrs. Ellin Speyer, his wife.
+The organ in Town Hall was built in 1923 by the Skinner Organ Co., of Boston.
+An article in The New York Times (Dec.
+29, 1922) announced that "James Speyer had donated an organ as a memorial to Mrs. Ellin Speyer, his wife.
 According to Arthur Hudson Marks, President of the firm which will build and install the $35,000 organ, it will be among the finest in the country."

 Great Organ (Manual II) – 61 notes